aadityatiwari/notes/java/jdk.md

 >- **wsimport** – generates portable [JAX-WS](https://en.wikipedia.org/wiki/JAX-WS) artifacts for invoking a web service.
 >
 >- **xjc** – Part of the Java API for XML Binding (JAXB) API.
 It accepts an XML schema and generates Java classes.

-The JDK also comes with a complete [Java Runtime Environment](https://en.wikipedia.org/wiki/Java_Runtime_Environment), usually called a *private* runtime, due to the fact that it is separated from the "regular" JRE and has extra contents.
-It consists of a [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_Virtual_Machine) and all of the class libraries present in the production environment, as well as additional libraries only useful to developers, such as the [internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization) libraries and the [IDL](https://en.wikipedia.org/wiki/Interface_description_language) libraries.